-The more we recycle, the less we landfill
+The more we reduce, reuse and recycle, the less we dispose of

-Although we recycle more than 55% of our household rubbish in Devon, 159,000 tonnes a year still ends up in landfill with the potential to release more than 400,000 tonnes of CO2.
+Although we recycle 56% of our household rubbish in Devon, 156,000 tonnes a year still ends up being disposed of at energy recovery facilities or in landfill .
 Reducing our rubbish and recycling more is easier than ever.
 With recycling collection schemes and centres across the county, you can dispose of paper, cardboard, cans, plastics, bottles, food and garden waste in an environmentally sensitive way.
 Let’s keep up the good work.
 Find out more at Recycle Devon.

 Energy-saving light bulbs – the facts are illuminating